Editor's Note: This is the second post in a three-part series from Dave's trip to the Bolivian Salt Flats. Read Part One here.

 Located at an elevation of 4,121m (13,520ft), Hedionda Lake was dotted with hundreds of white and pink flamingos feeding on algae in the water.

 Interestingly, according to Wikipedia, “Hunter-gatherers of the paleo-ceramic or Paleo-Indian period (8,000 BC) lived in the vicinity of the lake.”

 More impressive to me was the crystal clear reflections in nearby Laguna Cañapa.

-This is also where we stopped for lunch a little before Noon, with Pedro preparing a mix of canned tuna and potatoes, corn, rice and a fresh cucumber and tomato salad (with pieces of white cheese thrown on top).
+This is also where we stopped for lunch a little before Noon, with Pedro preparing a mix of canned tuna and potatoes, corn, rice, and fresh cucumber and tomato salad (with pieces of white cheese thrown on top).